Pandaroses/doubletapp/notes/nea.typ

 === Algorithms

 ==== Xoshiro256+
-after considering many PRNG's (pseudorandomnumber generators), for example ARC4, seedrandom, ChaCha20, and discounting them due to performance issues / hardware dependent randomization, I decided on using the Xoshiro/Xoroshiro family of algorithms, which are based on the Linear Congruential Generators, which are a (now-obsolete) family of PRNG's, which use a linear multiplication combined wit hmodulus operations, to create quite large non-repeating sequences, although quite slow and needing very large state. xoshiro generators use a much smaller state (between 128-512) bits, while still maintaining a large periodicity,

 ```rust
         // output is generated before the "next" cycle
         let result = self.seed[0].wrapping_add(self.seed[3]);
         // shifting prevents guessing from linearity
         let t = self.seed[1] << 17;
         // these 4 xor operations simulate a matrix transformation
         self.seed[2] ^= self.seed[0];
         self.seed[3] ^= self.seed[1];
         self.seed[1] ^= self.seed[2];
         self.seed[0] ^= self.seed[3];
         // last xor is just a xor
         self.seed[2] ^= t;
         // the rotation ensures that all bits in the seed eventually interact, allowing for much higher periodicity (cycles before you get an identical number, which in the case of xoshiro256+ is 2^256 - 1)
         self.seed[3] = Xoshiro256plus::rol64(self.seed[3], 45);
         // gets the first 53 bits of the result, as only the first 53 bits are guaranteed to be unpredictable for xoshiro256+, for the other variations i.e ++,*,** they are optimized for all the bits to be randomized, but as xoshiro256+ is optimized for floating points, which we require
         (result >> 11) as f64 * (1.0 / (1u64 << 53) as f64)
 ```
 ==== Sigmoid Function
 the sigmoid function is a function, that maps any real input onto a S shaped curve, which is bound between values, in my case i am bounding the output of the Xoshiro256+ float to be between 0..11, which allows me to easily use it to generate the "next" state of the game, allowing for a more natural distribution of numbers, as well as a more consistent distribution of numbers, which allows for a more consistent game experience.